fabricioAburto/JavaReforcement/README.md

 # JavaReforcement ☕
-This repo belong to a course that I am providing to set of colleagues: Beyling, Fabricio
+This repo belong to a face-to-face course that I am providing to set of colleagues: Beyling, Fabricio

 ⚠ This repo is not about learning to program, this course is about learn Java and its syntax.